Sleep Test in Baltimore, MD

 Home sleep apnea testing (HSAT)

-This study is one that is performed at home.
+Home sleep apnea testing is -as the name suggests- performed at home.
 The device is a small recorder with several wires and a nasal cannula is designed to identify and quantitate the severity of sleep apnea.
 It is not able to make any assessment about the quality of sleep as few of these devices also include EEG.
 There also was usually no muscle channel to assess limb movements.

 Nasal CPAP Titration Study